Share This Article

-A doula is a trained and certified professional that supports a pregnant person during pregnancy, childbirth and the postnatal period.
+A doula is a trained and certified professional who supports a pregnant person during pregnancy, childbirth and postnatal.

 A doula is not a medical professional and does not deliver babies.
 Rather, she provides emotional, social and physical support to the labouring person.

 Doulas often work alongside midwives to provide support at a hospital, birthing centre or during a home delivery.

 They can play the role of advocating on their client’s behalf to ensure a safe and dignified delivery that is in the best interest of the birthing person and their baby.

 Types of Doulas and What Do They Do?

 There are different types of doulas to help you through your birthing journey, these include antepartum doula, birth doula, and postpartum doula.

 Antepartum doulas provide emotional, mental and physical support to pregnant people before the birth of their baby.
 They often support people who have high-risk pregnancies, are in vulnerable social situations or may be on bed rest.